akram09/CalcMoy/README.md

 ---
 ## Developers:
-The platform is developed by:
+The app is developed by:
 - Akram Boutouchent
 - Djawed Benahmed